Why Attendance Matters

 - Analyze attendance data to identify trends, patterns, and root causes of chronic absenteeism.

-Design and implement tiered interventions, including advanced supports, to address the needs of students with significant attendance challenges. - Develop strategies for monitoring progress and sustaining attendance initiatives through continuous improvement and stakeholder engagement.
+- Design and implement tiered interventions, including advanced supports, to address the needs of students with significant attendance challenges.

 Course Modules: